Wilson Charles

-Wilson David "Buster" Charles, Jr. (April 4, 1908 – June 6, 2006) was a Native American athlete who finished fourth in the decathlon at the 1932 Summer Olympics.
+Wilson David "Buster" Charles Jr. (April 4, 1908 – June 6, 2006) was a Oneida athlete who finished fourth in the decathlon at the 1932 Summer Olympics.
 He also competed nationally in basketball and American football.
 After retiring from sports he worked as an engineer in Phoenix, Arizona.
 He was inducted into the National Hall of Fame for Famous American Indians.